 Looking for a great deal on the TI-Nspire?
-You will get the best price on a new or used TI-Nspire on Ebay.
+You will get the best price on a TI-Nspire on Amazon and FREE shipping.

 Although I’ve “refreshed” this article about the original TI-Nspire Grayscale (black and white) to include information on the latest operating system upgrades and a little bit on the CX release, I suggest you check out my new TI-Nspire CX Review to learn more about the latest TI-Nspire model.
 The TI-Nspire CX is a huge upgrade that includes a color screen, backlighting, and a new slim design.

 In early 2007, I was at the Texas Instruments “T3″ conference in Chicago to learn all I could about the TI-84 plus in a single weekend.
 After hours and hours of sessions, I finally felt confident I knew as much about the TI-84 as a person could learn in a weekend.
 I decided to check out the exhibit hall.

 When I got down there, there was a massive group of people huddled around a single exhibit.
 They were all wowed, checking out the public unveiling of a new Texas Instruments graphing calculator, the TI-Nspire.
 My initial reaction was to feel deflated.
 Here, I had invested so much time in learning the TI-84 (much more than a single weekend), and now I’d have to start over.

 It didn’t take long, however, before my reaction changed to awe.
 Over the last three years, I’ve spent countless hours teaching, coaching math team, and training other teachers on the TI-Nspire.
 Although I feel there are a lot of strong graphing calculator choices for students on the market today, the TI-Nspire is the first visionary calculator of the 21st century.